wolfjazz/fixed-point-math/docs/q.md

 }
 ```

-- `base_t`: Refers to the underlying integral type that holds the scaled value.
+- **base_t**: Refers to the underlying integral type that holds the scaled value.
 Within the `Q` class, the scaled value, which represents the fixed-point number, is declared as a private member.
 This value is the only element that is stored in runtime memory for the `Q` instance.
-- `realMin` and `realMax`: These specify the minimum and maximum values of the real value range that `Q` can represent, effectively setting the bounds for compile-time computation.
+- **f**: The number of fractional bits.
+This parameter, defined as `fpm::scaling_t`, determines the scaling factor, affecting how much of the integer's precision is used for fractional parts.
+- **realMin** and **realMax**: These specify the minimum and maximum values of the real value range that `Q` can represent, effectively setting the bounds for compile-time computation.
+They are optional; if not explicitly set, the default is the largest feasible value range.
+For symmetric ranges in signed types, the default excludes the minimum value of the base type to prevent potential overflows when taking the absolute value, thereby ensuring safe operations within predictable limits.
+For a `Q` type with a signed base type, if the value range includes only negative values up to and including zero, it is highly recommended to use `-0.0` (note the explicit minus sign) as the upper limit to clearly define the endpoint of the negative value range.
+This distinction is recommended because, although the runtime scaled integer does not differentiate between `-0` and `+0`, the `Q` type does at compile-time.
+This can make a difference in how the compiler interprets and handles the boundary conditions and overflow checks.
-- `ovfBx`: Dictates the overflow behavior for operations that exceed the designated value range.
+- **ovfBx**: Dictates the overflow behavior for operations that exceed the designated value range.
 The default overflow behavior is `Ovf::error`, which means the code will not compile if a potential overflow scenario is detected.
 This is particularly common when a conversion from a wider to a narrower real value range is attempted, safeguarding against inadvertent data loss or corruption.

 These parameters are integral to the structure of each `Q` type and are set as static constexpr members, allowing them to be accessed directly for various computations or validations.

 Additionally, a `Q` type provides the following static constexpr members to aid in precise and effective data manipulation:

-- `scaledMin`: This member stores the minimum value that can be represented in the scaled format, calculated based on the *realMin* and the scaling factor.
+- **scaledMin**: This member stores the minimum value that can be represented in the scaled format, calculated based on the *realMin* and the scaling factor.
-- `scaledMax`: This member stores the maximum value that can be represented in the scaled format, calculated based on the *realMax* and the scaling factor.
+- **scaledMax**: This member stores the maximum value that can be represented in the scaled format, calculated based on the *realMax* and the scaling factor.
-- `resolution`: This represents the real resolution (double) of the `Q` type, defined as $2^{-f}$.
+- **resolution**: This represents the real resolution (double) of the `Q` type, defined as \(2^{-f}\).
 It indicates the smallest difference between two representable real values within the type, providing clarity on the granularity and precision at which values can be manipulated or interpreted.

+## Overflow Behaviors

+The `Q` type provides a robust handling of overflow scenarios through different behaviors that can be specified during the type definition.
+Understanding and selecting the appropriate overflow behavior is critical to ensure that your application handles edge cases in a predictable and controlled manner.
+The library currently implements four types of overflow behaviors (from strictest to most lenient):

+- **Error (`Ovf::error`)**: This behavior causes a compiler error if overflow is possible.
+It is the strictest behavior and the **default setting**, ensuring that potential overflow scenarios are addressed during development rather than at runtime.

+- **Assert (`Ovf::assert`)**: This overflow behavior triggers a runtime assertion and calls the application-defined `ovfAssertTrap()` function if overflow occurs.
+This is useful for debugging and development phases where catching errors immediately is crucial.

+- **Clamp (`Ovf::clamp`)**: With this behavior, values that would normally overflow are clamped at runtime to the maximum or minimum value within the range defined for the `Q` type.
+This prevents overflow while still allowing the application to continue running.

+- **Unchecked (`Ovf::unchecked`), Allowed (`Ovf::allowed`)**: This setting disables overflow checking entirely.
+It allows the value to wrap around according to the standard behavior of the underlying data type.
+"Unchecked" and "Allowed" refer to the same behavior, however, the choice of term may fit better semantically depending on the context or usage within specific parts of your application.

+Choosing the right overflow behavior depends on your application’s requirements for safety, debugging, and performance.
+It may even vary between different builds if corresponding declarations are used.

-### Construction
+## Construction

 The `Q` class can be instantiated using various integral types and scaling factors to fit specific application requirements.
 Here are some examples of how `Q` types can be defined: